-Candice Latham is a full-time entrepreneur.
+Candice Latham is an entrepreneur.
 Six years ago, she had a negative net worth.
 Now Candice is debt-free!
 She gives people real-life advice that they can use.

 Here’s one of Candice’s latest posts, 3 Reasons I Moved to Charlotte, North Carolina.

 Dorethia Kelly is a financial coach.
 She discusses credit tips, debt, spending, and business information on her website.

 Good Read: What to Know Before You Buy a Home

 I rebranded The Butler Journal and changed the name to My Money Chronicles in 2019.
 At the time, my finances were in a bad place.
 I had very little savings and a lot of debt.
 I started this site to hold myself accountable.
 There were many ups and downs in the beginning, but in 2015 I started getting serious.
 Since that time, I’ve raised my credit score by 200 points and have paid down some of my debt.

 Most of the black financial bloggers on this list started with a blog, you can do the same thing.
 There are several options to choose from.
 I started this site with Bluehost.
 They have a deal where you can get a free domain when you purchase your hosting with them.
 Their plans start at $3.95 per month.

 To get started with Bluehost, click my link here.